ansys/pydyna/docker/pre/README.rst

 * Ensure that Docker is installed on your machine.
 If you do not have Docker installed, see the `Docker website <https://www.docker.com>`_ for more information.

+* If you are building the image on Windows, ensure that the Windows Subsystem for Linux (WSL) is installed.
+For installation information, see Microsoft's `Install Linux on Windows with WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`_.

 * Download the latest Linux release artifacts for the Linux Docker container:
   `linux-binaries.zip <https://github.com/ansys/pydyna/releases/download/v0.3.4/linux-binaries.zip>`_.